idaholab/moose/tutorials/tutorial03_verification/doc/content/getting_started/examples_and_tutorials/tutorial03_verification/presentation/tutorial03_mms.md

 ## Practice: Simulation

-The heat conduction module is capable of performing this simulation, thus only an input file is needed to simulate this problem.
+The heat transfer module is capable of performing this simulation, thus only an input file is needed to simulate this problem.

 !---